-Hiring an independent Solicitor or an Interpreter for representing your interests when buying a property in Spain is a key decision: mind legal relevance.
+Hiring an independent Solicitor or an Interpreter for representing your interests when buying a property in Spain: mind legal relevance.

 Principally an independent solicitor in Spain will ensure that all appropriate due diligence is carried-out.
 This broadly falls into two categories: ensuring that the seller has good title to sell and that the property has been constructed legally and having obtained all legally required licences.
 It almost goes without saying that no property should ever be bought unless such checks are carried-out previously given the serious risk of losing your investment.